zelaznik/frozen_dict/README.md

 - Can replace an existing dictionary, assuming your code doesn't check types.

 Speed:
-- Uses similar hash-table lookup methodology.
+- Uses similar hash-table lookup methodology as a dict, but done in pure Python.
 - Lookup times are on O(1).
 Using strings as keys, 1.69 micro-sec for a dict with 3 items.
 - For a dictionary with 1 million itmes, it takes on average 2.51 micro-sec to retrieve a value.